 Some benefits such as a State Pension could prevent you from being eligible for Carers Allowance as these are known as “complimentary” benefits.
 However, it is important to still apply, even if you think this is the case, as other benefits may be increased as a result of your caring role or it may help you receive other grants and you will need to demonstrate you are entitled to claim Carers Allowance.

 If you are thinking of reducing your hours or stopping work and would be reliant on Carers Allowance, you will probably want to talk things through with an advisor before making a decision.
-Carers Allowance may also affect the benefits the person you care for receives, always check this before claiming.
+Carers Allowance may also affect the benefits the person you care for receives, so always check this before claiming.

 To apply for Carers Allowance you can either apply online on www.gov.uk or you can request a claim pack by phone on 0800 731 029